This site uses cookies, as they are important for its correct functioning. For more information, please read our terms of service and cookie policy.

 View product

-Oil and Gas: A Practical Handbook, Third Edition
+Oil and Gas M&A: A Practical Handbook, Second Edition

 £160.00